 How to Perform Broad Jumps

-- Stand tall with your feet hip-width distance apart.
-Keep your core engaged and your knees softly bent throughout the exercise.
+- Stand tall with your feet hip-width apart.
+Keep your core engaged and your knees softly bent throughout.

 - Tilt your torso forward and swing your arms up above your head.